Caring.com

 (800) 677-1116

-An Aging and Disability Resource Center can be your single point of entry to long-term care services, including 24/7 in-home care.
-They can make it easier for you to access the resources you need, including financing.
+An Aging and Disability Resource Center can be your single entry point to long-term care services, including 24/7 in-home care.
+They can make it easier for you to access key resources, including financing.

 National Academy of Elder Law Attorneys

 The road to getting 24/7 in-home care can be rocky, so acquiring the skills of an elder law attorney can be useful.
 The attorney can help if there are issues surrounding Medicaid and long-term care planning.
-They can also help if your loved one is denied public benefits.
+They can also help if your loved one has been denied public benefits.

-NCOA offers a wealth of information and support to seniors and caregivers.
-Its scope covers every aspect of aging in place, including money, fall prevention, health and social isolation.
+NCOA offers helpful information and support to seniors and caregivers.
+The organization covers every aspect of aging in place, including finances, fall prevention, health, and social isolation.
 The website's AgeWell Planner can help you quickly identify the support you need and where to find it locally.

 Family Caregiver Alliance